shahryarjb/shahryarjb/README.md

 ### Hey, I'm Shahryar Tavakkoli 👋
-I'm a software engineer and a freelancer, building high performance, resilient systems.
-I do almost all of my work in Elixir and PHP, Swift and have built a number of open source libraries to make it easier to build and test Application software.
+I'm a software engineer and a freelancer, building high-performance, resilient distributed systems.
+I do almost all of my work in Elixir, PHP, and Swift.
+I have built several libraries to make it easier to develop and test application software.
+I have extensive knowledge of Test-Driven development (TDD).
+My interests include creating fault-tolerant, distributed systems utilizing Elixir and OTP.

+---

+### Experience
+More than eight years of total experience as a programmer, four years as a professional Elixir and Swift full-stack developer, and two years as lead software engineer.

+--

 I recently created a new group called [mishka-group](https://github.com/mishka-group) which creates open source projects for Elixir and Phoenix, please follow me there If you've found some value in any of the stuff I've worked on.